AstroStucky/website/content/game-jam-devtober.md

-Title: Game Jam: Devtober
-Date: 2020-10-01 08:00
+---
-Author: Thomas Stucky
+author: Thomas Stucky
-Category: Game Development
+category: Game Development
+date: 2020-10-01 08:00
+slug: game-jam-devtober
+status: published
-Tags: devtober, game jam, kuiper
+tags: devtober, game jam, kuiper
-Slug: game-jam-devtober
-Status: published
+title: 'Game Jam: Devtober'
+...

 Finally dusting off this blog of mine with an announcement which I am very excited about.
 I will be participating in the [Devtober Game Jam](https://itch.io/jam/devtober-2020)!